I was instantly fascinated by Dr. Brian Weiss’ books about past lives. So in November 2017, I scheduled my first Past Life Regression session.

 If you have any other questions for me, please drop them in the comments below.
 I will edit this post to include them, in the due course of time!

 UPDATE: I am officially offering past life regression sessions (combined with afterlife regression and soul guide work)!
 I’d love to support your journey too.
-You can book your session here.
+You can book your session or a complimentary consult here.

 Vasundhra is the Founder & Writer of My Spiritual Shenanigans.
 After seeing 11:11 on the clock one fateful night, her life turned around.
 Ever since, she has been blending modern psychology and ancient spirituality, to help herself and people around the world elevate the quality of their lives.